 British Wildlife of the Week (Special)

 In recent decades, Britain has seen the reintroductions and translocations of many animals, from red kites and great bustards to pine martens and natterjack toads.
-But the pioneering Scottish Beaver Trial has been, if anything, even more significant than any of those.
-It was the first time a licensed, government-sanctioned project returned an extinct mammal to the wild in the UK.
+But the pioneering Scottish Beaver Trial has been, if anything, even more ambitious and significant than any of those.
+It was the first time a licensed, government-sanctioned project returned a nationally extinct mammal to the wild in the UK.

 Britain has been bereft of beavers for over 400 years.
 Their disappearance in the mid-16th century coincided with a steady loss of their woodland habitat and a burgeoning human population.
 They were also hunted for their fur and meat, and to harvest their pungent anal secretion, castoreum (which you can read about in our previous beaver article here).

 But now, finally, beavers are back – not only in Scotland, but in other parts of Britain as well.
 The proposed full reintroduction of these large, semi-aquatic rodents to our nation could help address flooding, climate change, and the loss of fragile, damaged ecosystems.
 Their manipulation of the landscape can turn species-poor woodlands into biodiverse, carbon-sequestering wetlands humming with life.
 But does everyone believe that bringing beavers back to Britain is a good idea?